St. Louis Magazine Names SLU Nurse Elaine Young Top Educator in the Region

 Latest Newslink

-- SLU's Flying Billikens Taking Off for 2025 National Intercollegiate Flying CompetitionA team of aviation science students from Saint Louis University's School of Science and Engineering are heading to Oshkosh, Wisconsin this weekend for the 2025 National Intercollegiate Flying Association Competition.
+- SLU's Flying Billikens Secure Spot in 2026 National Intercollegiate Flying CompetitionA team of aviation science students from Saint Louis University’s School of Science and Engineering placed high enough this weekend to secure a spot in the 2026 National Intercollegiate Flying Association (NIFA) Competition.
+This is the third straight year the team has qualified for the national competition.